zhenlab-ltri/SNCI_track/README.md

     - click Initialize ROI(s) to enter ROI draw mode; press s key to add an ROI; ROI draw window will open; always track from the left (RFP) channel; on ROI draw window, click and drag rectangular ROI around soma you want to track; press ENTER after drawing; draw window will close and ROI will be drawn on GUI as circles; draw all the ROIs around somas you want to track for that run; 1 per run currently recommended; press d key to exit ROI draw mode

-    + click Autotrack to enter autotrack streaming mode; video will stream to GUI; watch stream for autotacker errors
-    + e.g. #ROI balloons too large
-    + e.g. #ROI falls off soma of interest
+    + click Autotrack to enter autotrack streaming mode; video will stream to GUI; watch stream for autotacker errors; e.g. ROI balloons too large or ROI falls off soma of interest

     - in the event of an autotracking error, click Pause button to pause the stream; use backward and forward arrow keys to rewind to frame at which error first occurs; click Proofread ROI(s) to re-enter ROI draw mode; re-draw the ROI(s) to their correct position (press s key, click and drag, press ENTER as before); press d key to exit ROI draw mode; click Autotrack to resume autotrack streaming mode